Return to My Father's Battleground

 On the trip, we would go into these little towns and we’d see a monument with a wreath on it, because they were celebrating the date that town was liberated in WWII.
 They have not forgotten, even to this day.

 On Belgium’s Independence Day, everyone was dressed up and the military was in uniform.
 We visited a fort and received a private tour.
 That was where Dave’s father had taken the Nazi flag after the US captured the fort.
-We returned the flag to the Belgian people there and that was quite a remarkable experience.
+We returned the flag to the Belgian people, who had fought the Nazis there, and that was quite a remarkable experience.

 We visited several American cemeteries, too.
 Of course, I said a few prayers in these places.
 It was a very spiritual experience visiting there.
 It impacted my prayers then and after…there’s an awful lot of gratitude.
 This was visceral, what people did there and the sacrifices made.